Hallelujah Hope

 - "Hallelujah Hope" was written by Vian Izak Zaayman and Micah Von Schimmelmann.

-- "Hallelujah Hope" appears on the album "Hallelujah Hope" by Vian Izak.
+- "Hallelujah Hope" appears on the album "The Reign of the Heart" by Vian Izak.

 - The instrumentation on "Hallelujah Hope" includes acoustic guitar, piano, vocals.